natnathania/Codewords-2020/Week 9/readme.md

 V – Virtual space

-W –
+W – Which we live

 X –

-Y –
+Y – You and I

 Z -

-Karen got the chance to help me figure out how to flip a canvas in p5.js.

 ## Typeface
-Then I have considered the typeface that would be used for my final project.
+Then in considering the typeface for my project, I